microsoft/pxt-ev3/libs/ultrasonic-sensor/README.md

-# Touch sensor
+# Ultrasonic sensor

-The library to interact with the Touch Sensor.
+The library to interact with the Ultrasonic Sensor.